QuentinRa/blog.quentinra.dev/programming/web/android/_general/_old.md

 <div class="row row-cols-md-2 mx-0"><div>

-Everything displayed on the screen is a **View**. `View` doesn't mean that this is only a something displayed, it be also be something clickable/editable...

 Each View has attributes, or properties, for instance, you can define the text shown in TextView using the attribute `text`.
 As some views are sharing common properties, they are **inheriting** others views, which means that they have the attributes of the view that they are inheriting, along with their own attributes.

 <details class="details-e">